FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

-Teams who have two smartphones and are not using a Control Hub will need to configure one smartphone for use as a Robot Controller and a second smartphone for use as an Operator Console.
+Teams who have two smartphones and are not using a Control Hub will need to configure one smartphone for use as a Robot Controller and a second smartphone for use as an DRIVER STATION.
 The process is as follows,

 *  Rename one smartphone to "<TEAM NUMBER>-RC" (replace <TEAM NUMBER> with your team number).
 *  Install the Robot Controller app onto the Robot Controller phone.
 *  Rename a second smartphone to "<TEAM NUMBER>-DS" (where <TEAM NUMBER> is replaced by your team number).
-*  Install the Driver Station app onto the Operator Console phone.
+*  Install the Driver Station app onto the DRIVER STATION device.
 (The DS app is pre-installed on the REV Driver Hub.)
 *  Put your phones into Airplane Mode (with the WiFi radios still on).
-*  Pair (i.e., wirelessly connect) the Operator Console to the Robot Controller.
+*  Pair (i.e., wirelessly connect) the DRIVER STATION to the Robot Controller.

 .. image:: images/twoAndroidPhones.jpg
    :align: center